 \subsection{Utility}

-\textbf{Audio Naturalness (UTMOS)} In order to evaluate the naturalness of the anonymized audio, we compute UTMOS \cite{saeki2022utmos} scores for both the original and anonymized utterances.
-We observe that anonymized speech using both audio-only and full voice+content anonymization achieves an UTMOS score of $3.14$, substantially higher than original ground-truth audio samples with an UTMOS score of $2.09$.
-This difference likely stems from the fact that the TTS models are trained on high-quality clean speech, whereas the original Fisher recordings consist of spontaneous conversational audio.
-While this results in cleaner-sounding speech, the TTS system may also remove conversational disfluencies or hesitations, which could be important in certain downstream tasks like attribution.
+\textbf{Audio Naturalness (UTMOS)} To evaluate the naturalness of the anonymized audio, we compute UTMOS \cite{saeki2022utmos} scores for both the original and anonymized utterances.
+Anonymized speech using both audio-only and full voice+content anonymization achieves an UTMOS score of $3.14$, substantially higher than original ground-truth audio samples with an UTMOS score of $2.09$.
+This difference is likely because the TTS models are trained on high-quality clean speech, whereas the original Fisher recordings consist of spontaneous, conversational audio.
+While this results in cleaner-sounding speech, the TTS system may also remove conversational disfluencies, which could be important in downstream tasks like attribution.

 \textbf{Content Similarity} \autoref{table:alisim} reports semantic preservation metrics for the paraphrases.
-As a point of reference, we also tried smaller models that failed to follow paraphrasing instructions, which obtained around 0.5 similarity under these metrics, while two identical transcripts should achieve a perfect score of 1.
-As can be seen in the table, the paraphrasing methods tend to reduce the average utterance length compared to the 9.44 tokens of the original transcripts. \textbf{Detectability} To evaluate how fluent and coherent the anonymized speech and content are, we use both a synthetic speech detector, the state-of-the-art SSL-AASIST \cite{tak22_odyssey}, and a synthetic text detector, the state-of-the-art Binoculars ~\cite{hans2024spotting}.
+For reference, we also tried smaller (1B) models that failed to follow paraphrasing instructions, which obtained around $0.5$ similarity under these metrics, while two identical transcripts should achieve a perfect score of 1.
+As shown in the table, the paraphrasing methods tend to reduce the average utterance length compared to the average $9.44$ tokens of the original transcripts.

+\textbf{Detectability} To evaluate how fluent and coherent the anonymized speech and content are, we use both a synthetic speech detector, the state-of-the-art SSL-AASIST \cite{tak22_odyssey}, and a synthetic text detector, the state-of-the-art Binoculars ~\cite{hans2024spotting}.
 These detectors are zero-shot, operating on individual utterances to produce a score indicating how likely the utterance is AI-generated.
 For each increasing increment of utterances, we take the mean of the scores for the individual utterances in that set.
 We then calculate the EER over those scores for the paired real and synthetic trials.